 From 2011 to 2015, Jenny managed strategy and development at The Food Trust, a national leader in increasing healthy food access in underserved communities.
 Jenny engaged cross-sector partners and guided the development of new programs focused on improving public health and spurring inclusive economic growth, including a small business training program.
-Previously, Jenny built the capacity of nonprofit and government clients as a consultant at Fairmount Ventures.
-Outside of work, she has served on the Board of Prometheus Radio Project, a media policy nonprofit, and helped to launch and lead a philanthropic giving circle.
-Jenny graduated Phi Beta Kappa from Brown University, where she studied the history of U.S. social movements.
+Previously, she built the capacity of nonprofit and government clients as a consultant at Fairmount Ventures.